Consider These Options When Choosing a Size!

 - 36″ square and larger is great for a play mat.

 After reading through the recommendations we decided on a 56″ x 56″ quilt.
-This allows plenty of room for mom and baby to snuggle under together, for nursing, story time and cuddles for a long time to come.
-That’s an unorthodox choice, but as they say, we can make a baby quilt any size we want.
+This allows plenty of room for mom and baby to snuggle together for nursing, storytime, and cuddles for a long time to come.
+That’s an unorthodox choice, but as they say, you can make a baby quilt any size you want.